axelfast/mongo/docs/building.md

-Building MongoDB
+Building MongerDB
 ================

-To build MongoDB, you will need:
+To build MongerDB, you will need:

 * A modern C++ compiler capable of compiling C++17.
 One of the following is required:
     * GCC 8.0 or newer